Banana Peppers

 🐝 Pollination: Peppers require pollination.
 Flowers develop 4-6 weeks after sprouting.
 Remove the first set of flower buds that grow to encourage root and foliage development.
 When the next flowers appear, hand-pollinate them by gently shaking the entire plant to replicate the effects of wind, or gently disturb the inside of blossoms with your finger or a small brush.

-🫶 Support: We suggest using our Plant Belt to support the plant and its heavy fruit as it matures, as each pepper can reach 8-9 inches in length!
+đŸ«¶ Support: Use a Plant Belt to support the plant and its heavy fruit as it matures, as each pepper can reach 8-9 inches in length!

 🔎 Plant Health: Gardyn peppers are prolific producers, even if they show signs of Edema, a harmless disorder.
 Aphids are a common pest, but you can use our prevention and treatment tricks to keep pests at bay!